matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 # Proposal for Matrix "spaces" (formerly known as "groups as rooms (take 2)")

-This MSC, and related proposals, supercede [MSC1215](https://github.com/matrix-org/matrix-doc/issues/1215).
+This MSC, and related proposals, supersede [MSC1215](https://github.com/matrix-org/matrix-doc/issues/1215).

 ## Background and objectives